Nduat1/wireframing/README.md

 The type of Wireframing in the this mockup is a high-fidelity wireframe because it includes specific layout details, design elements, and realistic content that closely represent the final user interface.

+## Popular Wireframing Tools
+There are several tools available for wireframing, including:
+- Figma
+- Adobe XD
+- Sketch
+- Balsamiq
+- Wireframe.cc

+### Recommended Tool: Figma
+Figma is a powerful, browser-based design tool widely used for wireframing, prototyping, and UI design.
+Key Features:
+  - Real-time collaboration
+  - Intuitive interface
+  - Component reuse
+  - Easy developer handoff
+  - Cloud-based with version history
+- Why Figma
+  Figma streamlines the process of creating, reviewing, and updating wireframes, making it ideal for collaborative teams in     fast-paced environments.